 Israel launches new offensive to pressure Hamas to release hostages as food crisis continues in Gaza

-The Israeli military launched a new operation in the Gaza Strip to pressure Hamas to release the remaining hostages, the defense minister said on Saturday.
+Israel said Saturday it launched a major military operation in the Gaza Strip to pressure Hamas to release remaining hostages, while Prime Minister Benjamin Netanyahu told a negotiating team to remain in Qatar for indirect talks with the militant group.

-Defense Minister Israel Katz said Operation Gideon Chariots began and was being led with "great force" by Israel's army.
+Defense Minister Israel Katz said Operation Gideon Chariots was being led with "great force."
+Netanyahu had vowed to escalate pressure with the aim of destroying the militant group that has ruled Gaza for nearly two decades.

 The operation follows days of intensive strikes across the territory that killed hundreds of people.